 Key Elements from Modern Educational Practices

-- Technology tools are used purposefully
+- Technology tools used purposefully

-- Accountability is measured through testing
+- Accountability measured through standardized testing

 - Challenge-based learning

 "Educere" means to lead students out or away.

 Where are they going?

 When students graduate from Tillman Academy, where they go is up to them.
 As they go “out or away,” they must be ready and well prepared for whatever challenges and opportunities they will encounter in life.
 At Tillman Academy, we prepare them for that moment when they step out on their own and choose their paths.

 student for a world of opportunity.
 This curriculum is